verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

 draft: false
 ---

-[KIND](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”.
+[KIND](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container "nodes".
 Follow these instructions to prepare a KIND cluster for running Verrazzano.

 {{% alert title="NOTE" color="warning" %}}